Updated March 17, 2023

 2. Full Graphics Capabilities

-MATLAB provides advanced graphics that can help visualize the scientific and engineering data very well.
+Matlab provides advanced graphics that can help visualize the scientific and engineering data very well.
 2-D,3-D diagrams, voluminous graphs, animation, and interactive diagrams are among other graphics.
-This all charts could be exported into known popular graph formats.
-The graphs are highly customizable such: One can change the colors, lines and marker, add annotations, LATEX expressions, legends, the addition of multiple axes etc.
+All charts could be exported into known popular graph formats.
+The graphs are highly customizable such: One can change the colors lines and marker, add annotations, LATEX expressions, legends, the addition of multiple axes, etc.

 3. Ease of Use